top of page

 Roads

-The H2IL G.E.E. technology provides such a solution with an equipment manufacturing price one quarter that of conventional PEM electrolyzers.
+The H2IL Ion Accelerator (G.E.E.) technology provides such a solution with an equipment manufacturing price one quarter that of conventional PEM electrolyzers.
 A transition to clean energy and fuel with a supply chain for trucks, busses, trains and cars throughout cities, suburbs and even outback locations.

 Conventional electrolyzers are very power intensive.
 This fact prevents them from generating enough hydrogen where the grid is unable to support hugh power demands.